marijnh/Postmodern/README.md

 Keeping that in mind, [Simple-date](http://marijnhaverbeke.nl/postmodern/simple-date.html) has no concept of time zones.
 If you really need your time-keeping to be reliable and/or universal you might consider using [local-time](https://github.com/dlowe-net/local-time), which solves the same problem as simple-date, but does understand time zones.
 We are considering the best ways to make life easier for users of the two libraries.

 ### Portability
-The Lisp code in Postmodern is theoretically portable across implementations, and seems to work on all major ones and even less major ones such as  Genera.
+The Lisp code in Postmodern is theoretically portable across implementations, and testing is normally done on sbcl, ccl and ecl.
+ABCL currently has issues with utf-8 and :null.
+Clisp has its normal issues with an outdated asdf.
+Please let us know if it does not work on the implementation that you normally use.
 Implementations that do not have meta-object protocol support will not have DAOs, but all other parts of the library should work (all widely used implementations do support this).

 The library is not likely to work for PostgreSQL versions older than 8.4.
 Other features only work in newer Postgresql versions as the features were only introduced in those newer versions.

 ### Things that should be implemented
-Postmodern is under active development so Issues and feature requests should be flagged on [[https://github.com/marijnh/Postmodern][Postmodern's site on github]].
+Postmodern is under active development so issues and feature requests should be flagged on [[https://github.com/marijnh/Postmodern][Postmodern's site on github]].

 It would be a nice feature if Postmodern could help you with defining your